tachiyomiorg/website/website/src/docs/faq/browse/extensions.md

 # Extensions
 Frequently Asked Questions about Extensions.

-## Recommended extensions and sources
+## What are some recommended extensions and sources?
 **Tachiyomi** does not endorse or recommend any source, and there is no best extension.

 Instead, we encourage users to spend some time trying out a few sources themselves and discover what sources work best for them.